alex_aldo - Fotolia

-But to ensure continued stakeholder support, business leaders must consistently demonstrate their commitment by analyzing external and internal environments to ensure that the organization is addressing the right issues and achieving its objectives.
+To ensure continued stakeholder engagement, business leaders must consistently demonstrate their commitment by analyzing external and internal environments to ensure that the organization is addressing the right issues and achieving its objectives.
 Sharing the results of these analyses with stakeholders helps maintain positive relationships by managing their expectations and agreed-upon objectives.

 Increasing stakeholder value is the goal of these activities and is necessary to understand the values and issues stakeholders have in order to keep everyone on board.